Wildfires, Closures & Restrictions

 State Agencies:

-• WDFW: The following activities will be restricted on WDFW-managed lands in Eastern Washington starting July 1: Campfires are banned, even if in fire rings, but personal camp stoves and lanterns fueled by canisters are allowed.
+• WDFW: Agency lands in eastern Washington are subject to the following restrictions: Campfires are banned, even if in fire rings, but personal camp stoves and lanterns fueled by canisters are allowed.
 Discharging firearms, including target shooting outside of an official shooting range, smoking outside a car.
 Parking is only allowed in developed trailheads and campgrounds or within 10’ of a road in areas with no vegetation.
+These restrictions went into effect 7/1/2025.

 See how the fires are impacting recreation and plan your next trip with the Northwest Portal Outdoors Map